 Do we transfer your personal information across geographies?

-We are a global organization and may transfer certain personal information across geographical borders to Aon entities, authorized service providers or business partners in other countries working on our behalf in accordance with applicable law.
+We are a global organisation and may transfer certain personal information across geographical borders to Aon entities, authorised service providers or business partners in other countries working on our behalf in accordance with applicable law.
 Our affiliates and third parties may be based locally or they may be overseas some of which have not been determined by the European Commission to have an adequate level of data protection.

 When we do, we use a variety of legal mechanisms to help ensure your rights and protections travel with your data: